-The principal activities of the Group, which have not changed from the previous year, are to develop, own and operate plants for the production of electricity and desalinated water and to supply them to the state owned "Qatar General Electricity and Water Corporation" (otherwise known as "KAHRAMAA").
+The principal activities of the Group, which have not changed from the previous year, are to develop, own and operate plants for the production of electricity and desalinated water and to supply them to the state owned "Qatar General Electricity and Water Corporation" (otherwise known

-The Company has the following subsidiaries as at 31 December:
+The Company has the following subsidiaries as at 31 December

-Name of entities Principal activity Country of incorporation mate ip interest 2020 2019 Ras Laffan Operating Company W.L.L.
+Name of entities Principal activity Country of incorporation Ultim ownership 2020 2019 Ras Laffan Operating Company W.L.L.
 Plant operation and maintenance Qatar 100% 100% Ras Laffan Power Company Limited Q.P.S.C.
 Generation of electricity and production of desalinated water Qatar 80% 80%

-The Company has the following joint ventures as at 31 December:
+The Company has following joint ventures as at 31 December

-Name of entities of entities Country of Principal activity incorporation mate ip interest 2020 2019 Qatar Power Q.P.J.S.C.
-Generation of electricity and production of desalinated water Qatar 55% 55% Mesaieed Power Company Limited Q.P.S.C.
-Generation of electricity Qatar 40% 40% Ras Girtas Power Company Q.P.S.C.
-Generation of electricity and production of desalinated water Qatar 45% 45% Nebras Power Q.P.S.C.
+Name of entities Principal activity Country of incorporation Ultin ownershi Qatar Power Q.P.J.S.C.
+Generation of electricity and production of desalinated water Qatar 2020 55% 2019 55% Mesaieed Power Company Limited Q.P.S.C.
+Generation of electricity Qatar 40% 40% Ras Girtas Power Company Q.S.C.
+Generation of electricity & production of desalinated water Qatar 45% 45% Nebras Power Q.P.S.C.
 Investments in electricity and desalinated water projects outside the State of Qatar Qatar 60% 60% Umm Al Houl Power Q.P.S.C.
-Generation of electricity and production of desalinated water Qatar 60% 60% Siraj Energy Q.P.S.C.
+Generation of electricity & production of desalinated water Qatar 60% 60% Siraj Energy Q.P.S.C.
 Identifying, evaluating and development of solar power opportunities Qatar 49% 60%

-2 MAJOR TRANSACTIONS AND AGREEMENTS OF THE GROUP
+2 MAIND TDANSACTIONS AND AGDEEMENTS OF THE GDOLID

-Below are the major transactions and agreements of the Group in chronological order:

-- a) On 10 February 1999, the Company entered into an agreement with the State of Qatar for the purchase of the power plant at Ras Abu Fontas B ("RAF B").
-Based on the agreement, the Company was assigned the operation and management of the power plant.
+Below are the major transactions and agreements of the Group in chronological order: a) On 10 February 1999, the Company entered into an agreement with the State of Oatar for the purchase of the power plant at Ras Abu Fontas B

-- b) In April 2001, the Company entered into a Power Purchase Agreement with the Qatar General Electricity and Water Corporation (hereafter the "KAHRAMAA") for the supply of electricity from the Company's Ras Abu Fontas B1 ("RAF B1") station, which commenced commercial operations on 29 August 2002.
+(TRAF B').
+Based on the agreement, the Company was assigned the operation and management of the power plant. b) In April 2001, the Company entered into a Power Purchase Agreement with the Qatar General Electricity & Water Corporation (hereafter the

-- c) In January 2003, the Company purchased the four stations set out below from KAHRAMAA for a total consideration of QAR 600 million.
-A Power and Water Purchase Agreement (hereafter "PWPA") was also signed with KAHRAMAA for its supply of electricity and desalinated water from these stations:
+"KAHRAMAA") for the supply of electricity from the Company's Ras Abu Fontas B1 ("RAF B1") station, which commenced commercial operations c) In January 2003, the Company purchased the four stations set out below from KAHRAMAA for a total consideration of QR 600 million.
+A

-- Ras Abu Fontas A ("RAF A")
+Power and Water Purchase Agreement (hereafter "PWPA") was also signed with KAHRAMAA for its supply of electricity and desalinated water from these stations: • Ras Abu Fontas A ("RAF A")

-- Al Wajbah

-- Al Saliyah

-- Doha South Super
+- Al Waibah - Doha South Super

 The Company discontinued the operations of the Al-Wajbah station during 2010 following instructions received from the State of Qatar.
 Also, Al Saliyah and Doha South Super facilities were discontinued as the relevant contracts with KAHRAMAA expired on 31 December 2014.
 The Company discontinued the operations of the Ras Abu Fontas "A" station (RAF A) with effect from 31 December 2017.